 Students in Scott Seraydarian’s ’90 advanced film class, Melaina Young’s ’93 IB HL American literature class, and Meredith Alford’s ’01 IB global politics class, joined forces to create films for the Speak Truth Video Competition sponsored by Robert F. Kennedy (RFK) Human Rights.
 It was George School’s first year entering the competition, and all four submissions made the final round.

-The grand prize winner, Power in a Whisper, Rodney Glasgow, a film by Julia Carrigan ’20, will be screened at the Tribeca Film Festival in May.
+The grand prize winner, Rodney Glasgow: The Power of a Whisper, a film by Julia Carrigan ’20, will be screened at the Tribeca Film Festival in May.
 The judges this year were Kerry Kennedy, president of RFK Human Rights, and actors Keegan-Michael Key, Alfie Woodward, and Matt McCoy.
 They were impressed with the value, quality, writing, and substance of Julia’s film.

 “It means so much to me to be going to Tribeca,” said Julia.
 “It is the opportunity of a lifetime, that I dreamed of attending.
 And in a few short weeks, it will be a reality.”